 On top of this, she taught herself how to create graphics and animate them in order to create explainer videos about marine science.
 She has since worked with scientists, promotion teams and a school to create engaging visuals in order to invite a wider audience into the important topics we see in current research.
 Hannah has created content on topics such as ocean acidification, invasive species, food security and antibiotic resistance and she is loving every second

 Louise-Océane Delion @twosealions

-Louise-Océane is now finishing her degree in Marine Biology & Coastal Ecology at the University of Plymouth, where she has gained a true understanding and appreciation of the functioning of marine ecosystems, the pressures threatening their persistence, and how we can conserve and restore their resilience.
+Louise-Océane is a Marine Biology & Coastal Ecology graduate from the University of Plymouth, where she has gained a true understanding and appreciation of the functioning of marine ecosystems, the pressures threatening their persistence, and how we can conserve and restore their resilience.
 Throughout Louise-Océane’s life, she has developed a close relationship with the marine world.
-Surfing, swimming, diving, free-diving and sailing are some of the activities that have helped her to maintain her physical relationship with the ocean.
-Each time, spending time in/on/by the water reinforces her sense of interconnection with it.
-She will soon be embarking on a journey that will take her around the world, visiting marine restoration projects, understanding, helping, sharing their stories, living following the pace of both the currents and the winds, and going where they will take her.
+Surfing, swimming, diving, free-diving and sailing are some of the activities that have helped her to maintain her physical relationship with the Ocean.

 Liberty Denman @libertydenmandives

 Liberty’s desire to understand and protect the ocean stems from her childhood filled with memories at the beach and being in the ocean, fascinated by everything within it.
 From there, Liberty grew her particular interest in sharks.
 As she got older she found SCUBA diving, freediving, surfing and paddle boarding allowed her more access to the marine world.